Spacelog/earthlens/README.md

 The codebase is released under the [CC-0](http://creativecommons.org/publicdomain/zero/1.0/) license.

-Note that the data obtained using the geocoding API is under a different license, [CC-0](http://creativecommons.org/publicdomain/zero/1.0/).
+Note that the data obtained using the geocoding API is under a different license, [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 Running the code